Yegabebar/ec-code-2021-discoding-java/TECH.md

 - It has 1M+ topics on stack overflow

 Note: I've chosen the minified version for the sake of performance.
 It's a lighter version than the regular one (because of its compressed format) for faster loading times in client web browsers.
+Note2: Version 3.6.0 has no known security issues as of yet.